dragorhast/server/docs/source/style.rst

 Versioning
 ----------

-The server uses semantic versioning as defined in PEP440_, determined by git tags.
-When a new version is built, a git tag with the desired version number is added to the commit.
+The server uses semantic versioning as defined in PEP440_.
+When a new version is built, the version number is incremented in :data:`server.version` and a git tag with the desired version number is added to the commit.
+This is typically done as part of a new PR before it is merged or, alternatively, straight to the master branch.

 Semantic versioning is done with a very simple scheme.

-The version is defined by a string of the format `a.b.c` where 'a' denotes a major (potentially breaking) version, 'b' denotes a minor version with added features, and 'c' denotes a bug fix patch.
-Additionally, it is possible to append alpha, beta, and release candidate segments, labeled with a 'a', 'b', or 'rc' suffix.
-Each major, minor, or patch version can increment indefinitely as needed, and are reset when a more significant version is released.
+The version is defined by a string of the format `a.b.c` where:

+- 'a' denotes a major (potentially breaking) version
+- 'b' denotes a minor version with added features
+- 'c' denotes a bug fix patch

+Additionally, it is possible to append alpha, beta, and release candidate segments, suffixed with 'a', 'b', or 'rc'.
+Each major, minor, or patch version can increment indefinitely as needed.

 Some examples of valid formats are listed below: